SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 ### Suffix (Optional)

-Sometimes the detection are duplicated across different log-source with little changes to their logic.
-This is common in the case of Process Creation rules targeting the PowerShell process and rules using ScriptBlockText to check for the same.
-A suffix in this case will be used to offer such distinction.
+Sometimes the detections are duplicated across different `logsource`s with little changes to their logic.
+This is common in the case of Process Creation rules targeting the PowerShell process.
+Those rules are typically duplicated for the different PowerShell `logsource`s using ScriptBlockText to check for the same characteristics.
+A suffix in this case will be used to differentiate between the rules of the different `logsource`s.

 Example: